DJanota/git-Redux-19.7/README.md

 import Adapter from 'enzyme-adapter-react-16';

 configure({ adapter: new Adapter() });
+Note: Keep in mind that if you decide to "eject" before creating src/setupTests.js, the resulting package.json file won't contain any reference to it.
+Read here to learn how to add this after ejecting.

 Now you can write a smoke test with it:

 import React from 'react';